What is domestic abuse?

 The Government’s Disrespect Nobody (opens in new window) website provides detailed information about how to cover your tracks online.

-Domestic abuse can be a one-off incident or a pattern of behaviour.
+Domestic abuse can be a one-off incident or a pattern of incidents.
+It is not limited to physical violence.
+Behaviour is abusive if it consists of any of the following:

 - Psychological: intimidation - insults - criticising - shaming - or threatening your children or pets.